American Kenpo Karate: Ed Parker

 Parker did not name a successor as Senior Grandmaster of the IKKA.
-He instead entrusted his senior students to continue his teachings in their own ways.
+He instead entrusted his senior students to continue his teachings in their own ways, leading to the creation of several distinct derivative styles.

 Features

 I come to you with only karate [meaning empty hands].
 I have no weapons, but should I be forced to defend myself, my principles, or my honor, should it be a matter of life or death, of right or wrong, then here are my weapons -- karate, my empty hands.

 — Ed Parker, the American Kenpo creed from 1957.

 Common elements

 Although each American Kenpo school differs in content and methodology, many basic principles, concepts, and theories remain the same.
 Some common elements are: